Ajax vs Juventus: Serie A leaders tougher for Ajax than Real Madrid & everything depends on Cristiano Ronaldo, says Ruud Krol | Goal.com

 Next season, the process will start over again for a club frequently rebuilding from within.

-De Jong is bound for Barcelona while De Ligt is almost certain to leave for a massive transfer fee, but Krol says the club will rebuild as it always has.
+De Jong is bound for Barcelona while De Ligt is almost certain to leave for a massive transfer fee, but Krol says the club will rebuild as they always have.

 "De Jong and De Ligt are going to leave, and maybe even two or three other players.
 It's inevitable at Ajax," he said.